 Aggregate C objects (i.e. structures, unions and arrays) are also possible values for terms in logic.
-They can be passed as parameters (and also returned) to logic functions, tested for equality, etc. like any other values.
+They can be passed as parameters to and returned from logic functions, tested for equality, etc. like any other values.

 Aggregate types can be declared in logic, and their contents may be any logic types themselves.
 Constructing such values in logic can be performed using a syntax similar to C designated initializers.